A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 Control vs freedom

-- The client generates requests for the screen.
+- The client shapes requests for the screen.

-- GraphQL can be a facade over services.
+- GraphQL can act as a facade over services.

-- BFF can use GraphQL for some of the data.
+- A BFF can use GraphQL for part of its data access.

-- API Gateway covers cross-sections, and BFF covers client specifics.
+- API Gateway covers shared platform concerns; BFF covers client-specific behavior.

 Mini checklists